 Free Credit Report Advice Online'); //-->

-Find out to increase your credit score and improve your credit history by removing negative items.
-We also provide free online credit reports and financial management advice for consumers who want to keep a high score and also protect themselves against identity theft.
+Find out to increase your credit score and improve your financial history by removing negative items.
+We also provide online credit scores and financial management advice for consumers who want to keep a high score and also protect themselves against identity theft.

 Advice to improve your credit at www.freecreditreportadvice.com

-The Fair Credit Reporting Act has guaranteed consumers access to their annual credit report for FREE from the 3 national credit reporting companies: Experian, Equifax and Transunion.
-These three major consumer reporting agencies sell consumer credit reports to firms and financial institutions with whom we apply for credit and loans.
-To secure the accuracy and privacy of all information provided in consumer credit reports, the Federal Trade Commission has implemented the Fair Credit Reporting Act in which individuals can now get their free credit report online once a year.
+To secure the accuracy and privacy of all information provided in consumer credit reports, the Federal Trade Commission has implemented legal requirements in which individuals can now get their credit report online for free once a year.

 Credit history is a document which presents information about a person's financial credibility.
 It shows companies about your past and current financial obligations and if you pay on time.
 Simply put, a credit report provides access to information that determines if you are eligible for a loan or a credit card from a financing company.
 Consumers need to ensure that the information printed on our credit history reports is accurate and current.

 Many things could effect you not checking your credit at least every six months.
-It is essential that consumers ensure they request their free credit report each year.
+It is essential that consumers ensure they request their complete financial profile each year.
 Below is a list of things that could happen if you don't get your credit checked on a regular basis.
 Identity Theft, Bankruptcy, Missed Payments and Lost or Stolen Credit Card.

-The better your credit history, the better your chances of being approved and getting a good interest rate.
-A high credit score can both save you thousands over the years and expand your purchasing opportunities (a fancier car, a bigger house, etc.)
+The better the condition of your credit history, the better your chances of being approved and getting a good interest rate.
+A high credit score can both save you thousands of dollars over the years and expand your purchasing opportunities (a fancier car, a bigger house, etc.)

 Any suspicious or unauthorized activity will show up quickly on your report, usually within a week or two following each monthly billing cycle.
-While a free credit report won't necessarily prevent identity theft from happening, it is an invaluable tool for mitigating its damaging affects on you financial well being.
+While an online credit report won't necessarily prevent identity theft from happening, it is an invaluable tool for mitigating its damaging affects on you financial well being.

 A free credit report is the perfect starting point for drafting your plan for a brighter financial future.
 Perhaps you already have good credit and just want to know how to make it every better.
 Maybe, on he other hand, you have made some mistakes in the past and have a lot of work to do before your score is something to celebrate.
 Either way, a free credit report will give you the information necessary to get moving in the right direction.